LiU-SeeGoals/nRF24L01P-lib/README.md

 [Datasheet](https://www.sparkfun.com/datasheets/Components/SMD/nRF24L01Pluss_Preliminary_Product_Specification_v1_0.pdf) ([sharepoint](https://liuonline.sharepoint.com/:b:/r/sites/ToeBiters/Shared%20Documents/Hardware/datasheets/nRF24L01Pluss_Preliminary_Product_Specification_v1_0.pdf?csf=1&web=1&e=uNih4T)).

 ## Examples
-Beneath `./examples/` there is a tranciever example where a `STM32H563ZIT6U` is used as the transmitter and an `STM32H755ZIT6U` is used as the receiver.
+Beneath `./examples/` there are two examples of trancieving where a `STM32H563ZIT6U` is used as the transmitter and an `STM32H755ZIT6U` is used as the receiver.
+One is a very simple, just to test out transmitting/receiving.
+One is a more full fledged example, meant to showcase more features of the NRF24L01+ device.

 More information is available in the README of each projects folder.